 - Consumes space (when installed inside the campervan)

 Who Are Propane Van Stoves Best for?

 A propane stove is a good option if you’re looking for an affordable, reliable and portable cooking solution for your camping trips.
-It’s best for van lifers who cook often (since propane fuel is readily available in most gas stations).
+It’s best for van lifers who cook often (since propane fuel is readily available in most gas stations in the US & Canada).